Search element - Quick search bar

 People often say that your milk supply can be impacted if you are very anxious, extremely tired, upset or in pain.
 The truth is that breastfeeding is a powerful process.
 Your let-down may take a little longer than usual, causing your baby to fuss at the breast or come on and off but your supply won’t be affected,

 As your baby gets older, you may not notice your let-down as much as you used to.
-If your baby still sucks deeply and stays feeding at your breast, then it’s probably working just fine.
+If your baby stays feeding at your breast, then it’s probably working just fine.

 What can help me get a let-down?